 - Throughout 52, Ralph Dibney sought a way to resurrect his dead wife.

 - In his post-52 miniseries, Black Adam sought a way to bring Isis back to life.

 - Brian K. Vaughan's last arc on Runaways had Chase attempt to make a deal with the Gibborim to bring Gert back.

 - Doctor Doom's mother is in Hell, and (sometimes) his main goal is to save her.

-- Tim Drake was reduced to this at one point.
-Over the course of a year (in-universe), Tim lost his girlfriend, his father, his stepmother, his best friends (Superboy and Kid Flash), and finally his adopted father.
-Following the "One Year Later" storyline, Tim becomes obsessed with bringing Superboy and his father back to life (in Bruce's case he was simply convinced that Batman wasn't dead, (he was right).
+- Robin Tim Drake was reduced to this at one point.
+Over the course of a year (in-universe), Tim lost his girlfriend Stephanie Brown, his father, his stepmother, his best friends (Superboy and Impulse), and finally his mentor Batman.
+Following Infinite Crisis, Tim becomes obsessed with bringing Superboy and his father back to life (in Bruce's case he was simply convinced that Batman wasn't dead, (he was right).
 Eventually, every single one of those characters save Tim's father and stepmother was brought Back from the Dead, but not by Tim's hands.

 - Wonder Girl was equally obsessed with resurrecting Superboy (who was her boyfriend) to the point that she joined a Cult.

 - Transformers: More than Meets the Eye used this on Brainstorm, who built a time machine to save his dead love, but ended up getting sidetracked and trying to prevent the entire Cybertronian war.
 It went poorly.